aknuds1/befaco-spring-reverb/muzhack/instructions.md

 |7 |1M |Brown, black, black, yellow, brown |R9, R19, R23, R24, R33, R58, R66|

 ### DIODES
 Solder the diodes respecting the polarity.
-Black or white line on the diode must be in the same place as white line on diode symbol on PCB silkscreen.
+A black or white line on the diode must be in the same place as the white line on the diode symbol on the PCB silkscreen.

 |Qty |Value |Name on PCB|
 |----|------|-----------|